jonkeda/Wireframes/architecture/Wireframe/docs/30_Integration_Guide.md

 ### 3.2 Option 2: Mermaid Extension Integration (Recommended)

-Since UIMMD is designed as a Mermaid diagram type, any extension that supports Mermaid can support UIMMD automatically.
+Since Wireframe is designed as a Mermaid diagram type, any extension that supports Mermaid can support Wireframe automatically.

 **Compatible Mermaid Extensions:**
 - Markdown Preview Mermaid Support